-The values of 'benefit' and 'cost' were slider-variables that were set at values such that the cost of being an altruist significantly weakened the fitness value of altruists, while the benefit from the neighboring altruists were only significant when there were two or more of them.
+The values of altruistic benefit (B) and cost (C) are determined by slider-variables.
+We initialized these variables to values such that the cost of being an altruist significantly weakens the fitness value of altruists, while the benefit from the neighboring altruists is only significant when there are two or more of them.